MentalWhiteNoise/MentalWhiteNoise.github.io/Projects/Custom RetroPie Arcade/index.md

 Another issue I should work through, the amp causes the speakers to jump every time it is powered on or off.
 I plan on getting that resolved... possibly with some simple relays on the speaker wires.

 Finally, the cabinet part of the arcade isn't finished!
 Too many things keep getting in the way...
 I had a deadline (my brother was coming to visit from France) so I made it functional before I had a chance to finish making it smooth or adding any of the plexiglass for the display section!
 I need to take it back apart, clean it up, add the plexi and get some decals ordered!

+## Problems

+* "Restart System" or "Restart EmulationStation" only exits emulationstation

 [Raspberry Pi]:     https://www.raspberrypi.org/
 [RetroPie]:         https://retropie.org.uk/